-Since its adoption in 1991, the Croatian Law on Citizenship has been heavily criticised, particularly by NGOs and international human rights agencies, as well as by some nonnationalist political parties, for its ethnic overtones, open discrimination against ethnic non-Croats and Croatia's policy of granting its citizenship to ethnic Croats abroad, particularly to those living in the 'near abroad' in Bosnia-Herzegovina.
-The precise statistics on naturalisations are not available.
-Besides holders of the former Croatian republican citizenship it seems that, according to an estimate published in a daily Vjesnik in September 2006, approximately 1.15 million individuals acquired Croatian citizenship since 1991.
-A great majority of them reside in other former Yugoslav republics: approximately 800,000 in Bosnia-Herzegovina, 93,000 in Serbia and Montenegro, 18,000 in Slovenia and 13,000 in Macedonia.
-Elsewhere in Europe, approximately 10,000 individuals applied for Croatian citizenship in Germany and 3500 in Italy, whereas in the overseas countries the number of applicants was less significant, 3000 in Australia, 2000 in Argentina, 1600 in Canada, and 1500 in Chile.35
+Since its adoption in 1991, the Croatian Law on Citizenship has been heavily criticised. particularly by NGOs and international human rights agencies, as well as by some nonnationalist political parties, for its ethnic overtones, open discrimination against ethnic non-Croats and Croatia's policy of granting its citizenship to ethnic Croats abroad, particularly to those living in the 'near abroad' in Bosnia-Herzegovina.
+The precise statistics on the country of residence and the duration of residence in Croatia of the naturalized citizens are not available.
+However, besides holders of the former Croatian republican citizenship, according to the Ministry of Interior data from the 25th February 2010, 1,114,705 individuals have acquired Croatian citizenship since 1991.
+According to an estimate published in a daily newspaper Vjesnik in September 2006 a great majority of them reside in other former Yugoslav republics: approximately 800,000 in Bosnia-Herzegovina, 93,000 in Serbia and Montenegro, 18,000 in Slovenia and 13,000 in Macedonia.
+Elsewhere in Europe, approximately 10,000 individuals applied for Croatian citizenship in Germany and 3500 in Italy, whereas in the overseas countries the number of applicants was less significant, 3000 in Australia, 2000 in Argentina, 1600 in Canada, and 1500 in Chile.41 In addition a majority of them held the citizenship of one of other former Yugoslav republics at the time of application: 678,918 held the citizenship of Bosnia-Herzegovina, 80,521 had Serbian citizenship, 16,766 had Slovenian citizenship and 12,688 had Macedonian citizenship (Ministry of Interior 2010).